stleerh/documents/blogs/packet_drops/packets_drop.md

 ![drop topology](./images/drop_topology.png)

-## Performance impact of using PacketDrop
-The performance impact of using PacketDrop enabled with the Network Observability operator is on the flowlogs-pipeline(FLP) component.
-FLP uses higher CPU than baseline(about a 22% increase) whereas there is not much considerable impact(less than 3% increase) on other components of the operator.

 ## Potential use-case scenarios
 - NO_SOCKET drop reason: There might be packet drops observed due to the destination port being not reachable.
 This can be emulated by running a curl command on a node to an unknown port `while : ; do curl <another nodeIP>:<unknown port>; sleep 5; done`.
 The drops can be observed on the console as seen below: